We are here to help provide you with everything you need before moving intranet to make informed decisions and reduce the stress of the process.

 Find out more about how Invotra works to create an accessible experience for all

-One of the most important components to ensuring consistency across the intranet is your style guide.
-You want to be confident that your new intranet has the flexibility to meet all of your requirements.
+One of the most important components to ensuring consistency across the digital workplace is your style guide.
+You want to be confident that your new digital workplace has the flexibility to meet all of your requirements.
 Here is a handy list of things you’ll want to consider.

 What is your success criteria for alpha, beta and launch?